AMReX-Fluids/incflo/Docs/sphinx_documentation/source/Introduction.rst

 -  Plotfile format supported by AmrVis, VisIt, ParaView, and yt.

-incflo heavily leverages AMReX (see https://amrex-codes.github.io/) which is also supported by ECP as part of the AMReX Co-Design Center.
+The incflo source code can be found at https://github.com/AMReX-Codes/incflo/. incflo heavily leverages AMReX (see https://amrex-codes.github.io/) which is supported by ECP as part of the AMReX Co-Design Center.